 Uniting gardeners throughout the state and sharing resources and educational materials to help community gardens, prison gardens and those interested in sharing the gardening experience thrive in Wisconsin.

-Success stories and impact reports
+Making a difference - Success stories and impact reports

 In Racine, Rock and Waukesha counties, horticulture educators recognized the need for services to underserved populations.
 Programs were developed to address the needs of adults with disabilities, inmates, and a HUD designated low-to-moderate income revitalization neighborhood.